m3huul/DSA_Practice/Notes/CS50/1 - Rough Notes/Internet.md

 - www - This is the host name.
 - example.com - This is the domain name.
 - com - This is the **TLD (Top Level Domain)**

+Each computer has a way to refer to its own IP address